microsoft/net-offloads/README.md

 # Project

-This repository is for defining various QUIC hardware offload specifications.
-When officially complete, these specs will be published at a more standard location (TBD).
+This repository is for defining various networking hardware offload specifications.
+When officially complete, these specs may be published at a more standard location (TBD).

 - [UDP RSC Offload](udp-rsc-offload.md) - Offloading UDP datagram coalescing and reassembly.